This post may contain affiliate links. Please read our disclosure policy.

 • Condensed cream of mushroom soup – Campbell’s soup is my favorite brand, but any type will taste great!

-• Medium potatoes – I like Russet potatoes or Idaho potatoes.
+• Potatoes – I like Russet potatoes or Idaho potatoes.
 Yukon Gold is also a good choice for baking.

 • Cheddar cheese – Buy pre-shredded cheese to save time, or grate your own cheese.
 Freshly grated cheese does melt better!